malvesealves/event-driven-microservices/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project demonstrates how to integrate Apache Kafka with .NET applications.
 This repository provides a simple real-world e-commerce handling order, payments, shipping and notificating processings using Kafka.
-With procuder and consumer implementations, Docker is used to set up the Kafka environment.
+With producer and consumer implementations, Docker is used to set up the Kafka environment.

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)